fuse-open/docs/articles/fuse-for-designers.md

 #### Of course you really don’t want to populate your App by hand.
 You want the machines to do the tedious stuff for you.

 The best way to take care of that problem, is to link your UI to a data source.
 This may be uncharted territory for you so lets understand some basic concepts about data first.
 _Note: This section is more advanced.
 Depending on your needs, you might not need to know any of this.
 Furthermore, we have opted for simplicity for the sake of understanding here, Fuse is more flexible than this brief introduction might suggest._

 ### A brief intro

 Data comes in a bunch of different types, but in most cases it consists of some sort of list.
-The complexity of the list can vary greatly, sure, but when you use data in Fuse you are basically telling Fuse “Over here, I want you to go check that list I mentioned earlier and whatever value you find throw it in here.”
+The complexity of the list can vary greatly, sure, but when you use data in Fuse you are basically telling Fuse "Over here, I want you to go check that list I mentioned earlier and whatever value you find throw it in here."

 The nice thing about this approach is that if you want to change some items in the list, you don’t have to worry about updating the UI.
 The UI is always pointed towards the data and the data is the source of truth.

 ### Data in JavaScript

 Data comes in a bunch of different types and formats.
 For the sake of simplicity here we are going to take a look at how data works in JavaScript.
 Mainly because this is the easiest way to get data into our apps.

 As mentioned above, data is usually just some sort of list.
 This is just a list of Fruit types:
 ```
 Fruits: